MediaComem/docker-brownbag/README.md

   See the difference between running `ls -la /` and `docker run --rm ubuntu ls -la /`, which will show you all files at the root of your file system, and all files at the root of the container's file system, respectively.
-* **Network isolation:** a container doesn’t get privileged access to the sockets or interfaces of another container.
-Of course, can interact with each other through their respective network interface, just like they can interact with external hosts.
+* **Network isolation:** a container doesn't get privileged access to the sockets or interfaces of another container.
+Of course, containers can interact with each other through their respective network interface, just like they can interact with external hosts.
 We will see examples of this later.

 ### Run multiple commands in a container